Row wavy Shape Decorative svg added to bottom

 More Camping Tips

 • Hang a clothesline to dry wet things; this can be easily accomplished by tying a bowline on one end and a trucker’s hitch on the other.
+We cannot tie to trees in the state park.
+Staff will show you the best places to tie off.

 • Keep your belongings stowed neatly when not using them; this will reduce clutter and make it easier to find things when needed.